DerekCresswell/GameDesign11/3 Top Down Arcade/4 Scenes.md

 Now this variable will exist "always".\
 Before we load a scene we can now set this variable to the player's current health.\
-Open up the level switch script and we can modify the `OnCollisionEnter2D` function to grab that health like so :
+Open up the level switch script and then we can modify the `OnCollisionEnter2D` function to grab that health like so :

 ```csharp
 void OnCollisionEnter2D(Collision2D collision) {